Broom, Bedfordshire: History

 It has long been a 'farming' village with a number of small local market gardeners.
 Many have been farming families for generations.

 The village originally consisted of the High Street, High Road and Southill Road.
 Housing was built by Biggleswade Rural District Council on Bancroft Avenue in the first quarter of the 20th century.
 In the 1970s, Birch Close and The Woodlands were built on the other side of 'the ditch'.
 There is a mixture of old farm houses as well as newer buildings.

 In past years the village had four pubs, a post office, village shop and a small church.
 There was also a village football team that played on the village green.

 The Cock is a mid-19th century Grade II listed public house at 23 High Street.
 It is on the Campaign for Real Ale's National Inventory of Historic Pub Interiors.
 The pub is one of a handful in the UK that has no serving counter.
 Drinks and food are served by staff to customers in a variety of small rooms.
 The pub also boasts traditional table skittles.

 Broom Hall is a three-storey, grade II listed, mid 18th century country house standing just off the High Street.
 It has been converted into flats and apartments.
 Broom Park was described as a Gentleman's Country Estate when it was put up for auction shortly after the Second World War.

 Governance

 Broom elects six councillors to Southill parish council.
 It is part of Northill ward for elections to the Central Bedfordshire Unitary Authority.

 Prior to 1894, Broom was administered as part of the hundred of Wixamtree.
 From 1894 until 1974 it was in Biggleswade Rural District and from 1974 to 2009 in Mid Bedfordshire District.

-Broom is in the Mid Bedfordshire parliamentary constituency and the elected member is Nadine Dorries of the Conservative Party.
+Broom is in the North Bedfordshire UK Parliament constituency; from 2011 to 2023 it was in North East Bedfordshire and from 1918 to 2010 in Mid Bedfordshire.